W-L/fedflow/README.md

 ## Requirements & installation

-- For simulations vagrant and some virtualisation provider needs to be installed on the system.
+- For simulations vagrant and some virtualisation provider are required.
 For development I'm using libvirt and the vagrant-libvirt plugin.

   - Instructions to install vagrant: https://developer.hashicorp.com/vagrant/install

   - Instructions for the vagrant-libvirt plugin: https://vagrant-libvirt.github.io/vagrant-libvirt/installation.html#ubuntu--debian

-- To build the fedsim package 'hatch' is required.
+- To build the fedsim package `hatch` is required.
 E.g.:

   `pipx install hatch`